-Groundwater Contamination and Treatment The Army built several groundwater treatment facilities that pump contaminated groundwater from the aquifers, remove contamination, and inject the treated groundwater back into the aquifer.
+Institutional Controls: Special Groundwater Protection Zones Groundwater Contamination and Treatment The Army built several groundwater treatment facilities that pump contaminated groundwater from the aquifers, remove contamination, and inject the treated groundwater back into the aquifer.
 The groundwater will continue to be treated until the COCs are below the ACLs.
 The four contaminated sites and their treatment remedies are described below.
-OU1-Contaminated groundwater caused by a former fire-fighting training area near the Marina Municipal Airport (former Fritzsche Army Airfield).
+OU1-Contaminated groundwater was caused by a former fire-fighting training area near the Marina Municipal Airport (former Fritzsche Army Airfield).
 The training area was closed in 1985 and all structures removed.
 The primary COC is TCE, which is an industrial solvent used for degreasing, dry cleaning, and mechanical parts cleaning.
 The Army removed contaminated soil in 1988.
 Currently, groundwater is extracted and treated with granular activated carbon (GAC), which acts like a large water filter by adsorbing the contamination from the water.
-The treated water is then reinjected into the aguifer through injection wells and infiltration galleries.
+The treated water is then re-injected into the aquifer through injection wells and infiltration galleries.

 OU2-A closed landfill south of the corner of Imjin Parkway and Abrams Road caused groundwater contamination from chemicals improperly disposed of in the landfill from the 1950s until 1987.
 The Army placed an impermeable cover over the landfill to keep rainwater from reaching the buried materials.
 The Army also installed a landfill gas extraction and treatment system to remove methane gas and COCs.
-TCE is the main COC and groundwater extraction from the A-Aguifer and the Upper 180-Foot Aquifer and treatment with GAC began in 1995.
-Treated water is re-injected into the aquifer through injection wells and infiltration galleries.
-Sites 2/12-A former truck and auto maintenance facility in the current location of "The Dunes on Monterey Bay" shopping center south of Imjin Parkway and directly east of Highway 1 caused groundwater contamination from improperly disposed solvents.
+TCE is the main COC and groundwater extraction from the A-Aquifer and the Upper 180-Foot Aquifer and treatment with GAC began in 1995.
+Treated water is re-injected into the aquifer through injection wells and infiltration Sites 2/12-A former truck and auto maintenance facility in the current location of "The Dunes on Monterey Bay" shopping center south of Imjin Parkway and directly east of Highway 1 caused groundwater contamination from improperly disposed solvents.
 Contaminated soil was removed in the 1990s.
-TCE is the main COC and groundwater extraction and treatment with GAC began in 1999.
+TCE and PCE are the main COCs and groundwater extraction and treatment with GAC began in 1999.
 Treated water is re-injected into the aquifer through injection wells and infiltration galleries.

-OUCTP-Groundwater located north of the corner of Imjin Parkway and Abrams Road and along Reservation Road in Marina was contaminated from a suspected chemical spill site near Lexington Court.
-CT is the main COC and groundwater remediation includes enhanced in-situ bioremediation (A-Aquifer), groundwater extraction and treatment with GAC (Upper 180-Foot Aquifer), and monitored natural attenuation with wellhead treatment contingency (Lower 180-Foot Aquifer).
-Remediation began in 2009 for the A-Aquifer and 2011 for the Upper and Lower 180-Foot Aquifers.
+Recently, a soil gas investigation was completed for this site.
+Details and additional evaluation will be available in the Site 2/12 Remedial Investigation / Feasibility Study Addendum to be issued later this year.
+OUCTP-Groundwater located north of the corner of Imjin Parkway and Abrams Road and along Reservation Road in Marina was contaminated from a suspected chemical spill site.
+CT is the main COC and groundwater remediation includes enhanced in-situ bio-remediation (A -Aquifer), groundwater extraction and treatment with GAC (Upper 180 -Foot Aquifer), and monitored natural attenuation with wellhead treatment contingency (Lower 180-Foot Aquifer).
+Remediation began in 2009 for the A-Aquifer (and is now complete) and in 2011 for the Upper and Lower 180-Foot Aquifers.
 Figure 5 (below): Groundwater remediation by groundwater extraction and treatment with GAC is the engineering control applied at the site.
 The treatment systems are optimized to improve efficiency.
 Optimization includes reviewing sampling data, treatment technologies, and modeling pumping configurations.